ppgia-unifor/kubow/samples/voting-app/README.md

 # voting-app

-A simple distributed application running across multiple Docker containers developed by [Docker Team](https://github.com/dockersamples/example-voting-app).
+A simple distributed application running across multiple Docker containers.

 ## Run the app in Kubernetes